-The Department of Public Health Sciences (http://publichealth.nmsu.edu) offers the Master of Public Health degree (MPH) with a concentration in Health Behavior and Health Promotion (HBHP) or Health Management, Administration and Policy (HMAP).
+The Department of Public Health Sciences (http://publichealth.nmsu.edu) offers the Master of Public Health degree (MPH) with a concentration in Health Behavior and Health Promotion (HBHP) or Health Management, Administration, and Policy (HMAP).
 The 42 credit-hour degree prepares public health professionals in the breadth of public health practice while also including in-depth preparation in community health education or management and administration.
-The program educates health professionals who will provide leadership, innovation, and technical expertise at local, state, national, and international levels, and in particular with border health professionals to function in a variety of settings, including health programs at the local, state, and federal government levels; profit and nonprofit organizations and agencies; worksite settings; and educational institutions.
+The program educates health professionals who will provide leadership, innovation, and technical expertise at local, state, national, and international levels, and in particular, with border health problems in rural communities along the U.S.-Mexico border.
+The degree prepares public health professionals to function in a variety of settings, including health programs at the local, state, and federal government levels, profit and nonprofit organizations and agencies, worksite settings, and educational institutions.